Can Dogs Eat Tomatoes? The Surprising Truth

-Tomatoes are one of the most popular vegetables that humans eat regularly.
-From being added to salads and sandwiches to being made into sauces and salsas, tomatoes are a versatile and nutritious food.
+Tomatoes are one of the most popular tropical fruits that humans incorporate into their daily diets.
+From being added to salads and sandwiches to being made into various culinary dishes, tomatoes are a versatile and nutritious food.

 However, while tomatoes may be a healthy part of the human diet, many dog owners wonder whether it is safe to share tomatoes with their canine companions.